 1. All exhibits must be grown by the exhibitor and have been in their possession for three months.

-2. All exhibits for judging must be placed ready by 10.15 a.m. and only one entry per person per class is allowed.
+2. All exhibits for judging must be placed ready by 10.15 am and only one entry per person per class is allowed.

-The judge’s decision in awarding any prize will be final.
+The judge’s decision to award any prize will be final.

 BASIC GUIDANCE FOR EXHIBITORS

-This is a basic guide how to show your produce.
-More comprehensive information is available in the R.H.S.
-Show Handbook.
+This is a basic guide to how to show your produce.
+More comprehensive information is available in the RHS Show Handbook.
 Exhibitors should read the schedule carefully to make sure you are entering the correct class as it may result in disqualification with the comment NAS (Not According to Schedule).
 If you need any help at the show, please do not hesitate to ask the Show Secretary or Show Helpers for assistance.

 FLOWERS

-Check the stems and bloom quality carefully.
+Check the stems and bloom-quality carefully.
 Flowers should be fresh, have good colour and be true to type.
-Flower and foliage should be free from any blemishes.
+Flowers and foliage should be free from any blemishes.
 Newspaper/chicken wire may be used as an aid to support stems in vases supplied by Crawley Horticultural Society.
 Please DO NOT USE Floral Foam.

 VEGETABLES